Shakilkhan24/PLOTS/README.md

 # 3D Plotting with Plotly

 This repository contains Python scripts that generate 3D Mesh, Surface, and Volume plots using Plotly.
-Each script includes multiple equations that can be toggled through buttons in the plot interface.
+Each script includes multiple equations that can be toggled through buttons in the plot interface also.

 ## Mesh3d Equations